Federal Privacy Commissioner on Bill c-27 news release.

 Sometimes we very innocently click on a link, which results in some malware slipping into our system.
 So, the “Fake Ron” email has been a good reminder here to be always vigilant and watching for the thing that does not feel right or is too good to be true.

-This has caused our office to begin discussing how we might from time to time test our vigilance and readiness – just like we have fire drills.
+This has caused our office to test our vigilance and readiness – just like we have fire drills.
+I recommend every organization do the same.

 Categories: Blog